Cross-disciplinary major: Teacher Education offered in Bakersfield

 - The third class will be offered on Saturdays, meeting about every third weekend.

-- Admissions requirements: Individuals with a minimum of 70 transferrable units, extensive experiences working with children, and a minimum of 25 years of age when courses start in summer 2014 will be interviewed for admission.
+- Admissions requirements: Individuals with a minimum of 70 transferrable units and extensive experiences working with children will be interviewed for admission.

 - Costs: Tuition is reasonably priced and includes books and the Teacher Performance Assessment (TPA) fees.